hapijs/jwt/API.md

         keys: () => { return 'some_shared_secret'; }
     }
 ```
+###### Important Security Note

+It is not advisable to put shared secrets in your source code, use environment variables and/or other encryption methods to encrypt/decrypt your shared secret.
+It is also not advisable to use no algorithms.
+Both of these practices are ideal for local testing and should be used with caution.
 ##### verify

 In addition to keys you can provide other options.